vch-sh/personal-task-manager/README.md

   - Add, update, and delete custom categories.
   - Assign tasks to specific categories.
   - Filter tasks by selected category.
+- **Profile Settings Page**:
+  - Update profile details, including name, email, and profile picture (updating name and email is in development).

 **Note: This project is actively being developed.
 Many more exciting features are planned and will be added in future updates!**